‘Hate just hides’: Biden vows to take on systematic racism

 WILMINGTON, Del.
-(AP) — Presumptive Democratic presidential nominee Joe Biden vowed to address institutional racism in his first 100 days in office as he sought to elevate his voice Monday in the exploding national debate over racism and police brutality.
+(AP) — Joe Biden vowed to address institutional racism in his first 100 days in office as he sought to elevate his voice in the exploding national debate over racism and police brutality.

-The former vice president offered emotional support and promised bold action during an in-person meeting with black leaders in Delaware and a subsequent virtual meeting with big-city mayors who are grappling with racial tensions and frustrated by a lack of federal support.
+The presumptive Democratic presidential nominee offered emotional support and promised bold action during an in-person discussion Monday with black leaders in Delaware and a subsequent virtual meeting with big-city mayors who are grappling with racial tensions and frustrated by a lack of federal support.

 “Hate just hides.
 It doesn’t go away, and when you have somebody in power who breathes oxygen into the hate under the rocks, it comes out from under the rocks,” Biden told more than a dozen African American leaders gathered at a church in downtown Wilmington, his face mask lowered around his chin as he spoke.

-Biden has struggled in recent weeks to be heard from his makeshift home TV studio over the noise of dueling national crises.
-But after another night of violent protests, he ventured out into public for just the third time since the pandemic arrived in mid March.
+Largely sheltering in place amid the coronavirus, Biden has struggled in recent weeks to be heard from his makeshift home TV studio over the noise of dueling national crises.
+But after another night of violent protests, he ventured out into public for the second time in two days and just the third time since the pandemic arrived in mid-March.

 His hopeful and collaborative approach marked a sharp contrast to that of President Donald Trump, who has made little effort to unify the country.
 The Republican president slammed governors as “weak” during a video teleconference on Monday and demanded tougher crackdowns on protesters.
 Trump also lashed out at Biden on Twitter, writing that “Sleepy Joe Biden’s people are so Radical Left that they are working to get the Anarchists out of jail, and probably more.”

-Biden delivered a well-received address on Friday calling on white people to shoulder the responsibility of ending America’s systemic racism.
-But he was largely out of sight over the weekend, which marked the fifth anniversary of the death of his son Beau Biden from brain cancer.
+On Monday evening, Trump declared himself “the president of law and order” from the White House as military police and law enforcement fired tear gas and cleared protesters from nearby Lafayette Park.
+Biden made no mention of the unfolding events during an online fundraiser that took place at the same time, though he talked at length about persistent racism in the U.S.

-Biden and his wife, Jill, marked Memorial Day by laying a wreath at a veterans’ memorial near his Wilmington home last week, and the former vice president’s campaign posted pictures of him visiting a protest site in the city on Sunday afternoon.
-Earlier, he wrote a post on Medium expressing empathy for those despairing about the police killing of George Floyd.
+He plans to deliver remarks on the unrest gripping the U.S. on Tuesday in Philadelphia.

-In the early moments of Monday’s gathering at the Bethel AME church in Wilmington, Biden listened quietly and took notes in a spiral notebook.
+In the early moments of Monday’s gathering at the Bethel AME church in Wilmington, Biden listened quietly and took notes.
 All the attendees, including Biden, wore face masks but lowered them as they spoke.

 “The vice president came to hear from us.
 This is a homeboy,” pastor Sylvester Beaman said before everyone bowed their heads in prayer.